Steffo99/hella-farm/README.md

 - 5 *Entities with a monocle* → 1 Watcher + 5 Monocles
 - 5 Watchers → 1 Cthulhu

+Skulls are rarely produced when sheep are eaten by a demon.

+Sheep have a rare chance to spawn with either a top hat or a monocle, and they will drop it on death.
+Any entity can wear them on contact.

 ## 🎮 Controls

 ### Mouse